jsguides

 Why JavaScript docs need clear runtime examples

 JavaScript is a language where small differences in timing, coercion, and environment can matter more than the API surface itself.
-That is why strong JavaScript documentation cannot stop at listing parameters and return values.
-It has to show behavior in motion.
+That is why strong JavaScript docs cannot stop at listing parameters and return values.
+They have to show behavior in motion.

 Readers do not just want to know that a function exists.
 They want to know what happens when the values are odd, when execution is asynchronous, or when browser and Node behavior diverge.
 Clear runtime examples answer those questions quickly.